Merwin-Rebello/50days-Hchallenge/README.md

 DAY5 = Remove the  dedicated element from the list.

 DAY6 = To find the length of the last word in the given string.

+DAY7 = Find the index of the target element and also if not present than find the position where we can insert it as the array is in order